foysalahmed10/Pepper-4D/README.md

   <img src="figures/new_organ_detection.jpg" width="95%">
 </p>

-Figure 10.
 Visualization of two testing sequences in Subset 2 of Pepper-4D.
 Each sequence is testes by 3D-NOD for new organ detection, and the results are contrasted with GTs.
 For better visual effect, some areas containing small buds and leaves are enlarged.
 The points of new organs are rendered in purple, and the points of old organs are rendered in green.

 ### Organ tracking